silentdiverchris/Archivist/README.md

 ## Sample console output

+A typical console output is below.

+First it shows the setup info, job name, config file name, log file name and the SQL destination for logs.

+Next it shows the securing of two text files, encrypting them both and deleting the source files.

-This is typical console output, showing securing of two files, skipping most sources as nothig had changed but zipping 3 folders to the primary arcgive directory, then copying quite a lot of files to archive directories, I had deleted a few to give it more to do so it had some catching up to do.
+It then skips most source directories for archiving as nothing had changed but found 3 folders worth zipping up to the primary archive directory.

+Then it copies several files to an archive directory on another drive, I had deleted a few to give it more work to do for the screenshot.

 <img alt="Half way through an archive" title="Half way through an archive" src="https://github.com/silentdiverchris/Archivist/raw/master/screenshots/ExampleConsole1.png">